 He even put newspaper in his mouth and had the seal “kiss” him to get more attention just to run towards us, shouting obscenities.
 Never mind, I just went back to the car and off we raced in the cliff side as the road was carved out of the face of the cliff.
 And it was a spectacular drive!

 As luck would have had it (which doesn’t happen too often for me), the road had just been reopened a few hours before.
 It had been closed due to recent bushfires that had caused quite a lot devastation.

 From empty slopes to mudslides, but at least the mud was gone and nature had more space fo regroth now.
 Somewhat like in Australia.
 Thus, on my left I saw rocks and on my right glistening waters and a tranquil bay.

 If I had come here a month later, I probably would have seen whales!
-But you can tell me about that when you do your own Cape Town Tour yourself.
+Maybe you are luckier when you do a Cape Town Tour yourself.
 And while you’re at it, do plan in some diving around Cape Town and check out the Garden Route as well.

 Pointing it out at Cape Point

 It was still a two hours until our Cape Town Tour lunch and so we made a little stop to quench my foodie thirst and I stocked up on local cake, which was super yummy and filling.
 I needed my energy because next on the itinerary was a walk up to the lighthouse at the Cape of Good Hope and so to still have plenty of time later that day for the botanical gardens, I couldn’t allow myself to dilly dally and raced up the hill.

 Apparently, that was a funny sight because I was asked if I could have my photo taken.
 Certainly not looking all exhausted and sweaty, thank you.

 From up the hill I had the perfect viewpoint over the cape and the cliffs but didn’t see any of the infamous gibbons that were roaming around Cape Town and cheekily stealing tourist’s food.